 The Absolute Basics, Applicable to Every IFTTT “Applet”

-1️⃣ Connect your account with IFTTT.
-Example: if you want to copy your tweets to, say, EverNote, you’d connect IFTTT’S Twitter channel with your Twitteraccpunt, then do the same re the EverNote channel.
-It’s easier if you log into the accounts, prior to visiting IFTTT.
+Connect your account with IFTTT.
+Example: if you want to copy your tweets to, say, EverNote, you’d authorize IFTTT’S Twitter channel to use your Twitter accpunt, then do the same re the EverNote channel.
+It’s easier if you log into the accounts, just prior to visiting IFTTT.
 Essentially, the connection process = a couple of screens presented by IFTTT, so you can give IFTTT permission to access the accounts concerned.

 - This: which channel has the data you want to access

 - That: which channel will receive that data

 In this instance, we want

 - This: pull Twitter data / Twitter Channel

 - That: and push it into an iOS Calendar / iOS Calendar channel

 WalkThrough: Automating Twitter Tracking via IFTTT, using the iOS Calendar

 It takes longer to explain the steps than to perform them.